EdDuarte/website/content/tags/talk/_index.md

 ---

-I have had the wonderful opportunity of attending and speaking at conferences in various places around the globe, from Toronto to London to Stuttgart.
-Below are the projects and/or papers I presented at these conferences.
+I have had the wonderful opportunity of attending and speaking at conferences in four different countries.
+Below are some of the projects and/or papers I presented at these events.